-Figure 2 The Number of Instances of Imperative Language Used in the section 'Constitution'
+Figure 2 The Number of Instances of Imperative Language Used in the section 'Constitution' 17 2007: 7-8; 2008: 7; 2009: 8.

-Analysis: The language used in the section on the Constitution seems to closely mirror political events.
-The spike in imperative language used in 2009 clearly coincides with the Prud and then Butmir Processes (which are mentioned in 2009 and 2010, respectively) The subsequent drop reflects the failure of Butmir, the stalemate following the 2010 general elections and the subsequent stagnation with respect to Constitutional Reform.
+Analysis: The language used in the section on the Constitution closely mirrors political events.
+The spike in imperative language used in 2009 clearly coincides with the Prud and then Butmir Processes (which are mentioned in the 2009 and 2010 reports, respectively).
+The subsequent drop reflects the failure of Butmir, the stalemate following the 2010 general elections and the subsequent stagnation with respect to Constitutional Reform.
 The apparent shift in emphasis from the need for constitutional reform to address broad functionality and human rights issues seems to have been eclipsed by a single-minded focus on the Sejdić-Finci issue.
 The lack of persistent reference to the 2005 Venice Commission report is curious.
-The omission reduces the link between constitutional reform and functionality, ultimately leading to a near total focus on Sejdić-Finci.
-While the Court decision of course must be addressed, BiH's ability to effectively prepare for EU membership without broader structural reforms is highly questionable.
-This was appreciated in the early Progress Reports.
+The omission severs the link between constitutional reform and functionality, ultimately leading to a near total focus on Sejdić-Finci.
+While the Court ruling of course must be addressed, BiH's ability to effectively prepare for EU membership without broader structural reforms is highly questionable.
+This was appreciated and explained in the early Progress Reports.
+Now the Sejdić-Finci ruling alone is the focus.
 While the need for constitutional reform has long been appreciated by outside observers, the erratic changes in imperative language on this issue is perplexing.
-The need was identified; no reform was made; yet the tone of the reports varies widely.
-The highest instances of imperative language seem to occur at the same time as the April package effort, and the Prud initiative, suggesting that on the issue of constitutional reform the Report can be seen primarily as a reactive instrument - reflecting the efforts ongoing at the time - rather than as a tool providing consistent guidance, recommendations and incentives that in itself could drive and promote a reform environment.

-3. Judicial System

-Overall: The most consistently discussed issues included in the "Judicial System" section concerned cooperation and harmonization, particularly across entity boundaries, but also among prosecutors in different police jurisdictions.
+The need was identified.
+But while no reform was made, the tone of the reports varies widely.
+The highest instances of imperative language seem to occur at the same time as the April package effort and the Prud initiative, suggesting that on the issue of constitutional reform the Report can be seen primarily as a reactive instrument - reflecting the efforts ongoing at the time - rather than as a tool providing consistent guidance, recommendations and incentives that in itself could drive and promote a reform environment.
+3. Judicial System Overall: The most consistently discussed issues included in the "Judicial System" section concerned cooperation and harmonization, particularly across entity boundaries, but also among prosecutors in different police jurisdictions.
 The other problems that were most frequently cited were administrative, with the enormous backlog of cases, budget and human resource issues being referenced each year.
 As early as 2006, the reports mention that "further efforts are necessary to improve the functioning of the judicial system."
-Subsequent reports note the "difficult environment" in which progress is limited.
-The lack of a supreme court was mentioned in 2007, 2008, 2009, and 2010, though its remedy was not expressly suggested or required.
-The lack of a supreme court was not mentioned 2011 and 2012.
-Areas covered: cooperation; harmonization; judicial training; juvenile justice; staffing and human resources; judicial independence; budget; backlog of cases; protection of witnesses, and communications and technology.
+Subsequent reports note the "difficult environment" in which progress has been limited.
+The lack of a supreme court was mentioned in 2007, 2008, 2009, and 2010, though its remedy was not expressly 20 European Commission.
+Bosnia and Herzegovina 2006 Progress Report.
+Brussels 2006: 11.